Tenant Satisfaction Measures 2024 survey results

 There are 22 measures in total and 12 of these are based on our tenants’ satisfaction with our service.
 The other 10 are about compliance that as a landlord we measure, including safety and repairs, and come from our management data showing how we are performing.

-We conducted our most recent TSM survey between September and November 2024.
+Our 2024 TSM survey was carried out between September and November 2024.
 It was sent to a random sample of 5,000 tenants and received responses from 1,018 (972 by post and 46 online), giving a final response rate of 20% and a margin of error of +/-2.95%.
+Thank you to those tenants who returned the survey.
+We really value your feedback and it helps us improve services for all our tenants.

 The table below shows North Tyneside's 2024 results for each measure highlighted in yellow, with the previous year's North Tyneside figure and the national average alongside for comparison.
 The full survey results can be found in the pdf attached to this page.
 If you would like this supplied in another format, or a paper copy, please contact us on 0191 643 2828.